-- Explain the fundamentals of Mendelian genetics and how they apply to the expression of genetic disorders and determining coat colour.
+- Explain the fundamentals of Mendelian genetics and how they apply to the expression of genetic disorders and how breeding decisions can affect the incidence of genetic disorders;

 - The Basis of Genetics: Mitosis & Meiosis; Genes (Introduction)